NVIDIA/NVFlare/docs/getting_started.rst

 Depending on your OS and the Python distribution, you may need to install the Python's venv package separately.
 For example, in Ubuntu
 20.04, you need to run the following commands to continue creating a virtual environment with venv.
-Note that in newer versions of Ubuntu, you may need to make sure you are using Python 3.8 and not a newer version.

 .. code-block:: shell